BattletechModders/LowVisibility/README.md

 ## Mimetic Armor

 Mimetic armor makes the target difficult to visually or impossible to identify, and approximates the chameleonic armor of many sci-fi settings.
 Mechanically it provides a modification to the unit's visibilty as well as an attack modifier based upon how far the unit has moved.
 Units protected by an active mimetic effect will be surrounded by a shimmer effect when they are visible.

 Mimetic armor is defined through a single string that is a compound value:`<initialVisibility>_<initialModifier>_<stepsUntilDecay>`

 * `<initialVisibility>` defines the visibility modifier used when the unit has not moved
 * `<initialModifier>` defines the attack penalty applied when the unit has not moved
-* `<stepsUntilDecay>` defines the number of hexes the unit can move before the visibility and attack modifiers are reduced..
+* `<stepsUntilDecay>` defines the number of hexes the unit can move before the visibility and attack modifiers are reduced.

 Mimetic effects decay as the unit moves.
 For each full increment of `<stepsUntilDecay>`, the initial visibility and attack modifiers are reduced by 0.05 and -1 respectively.
 In game this is represented by a white eye icon over the in-game mech representation.
 Each time the eye icon decreases by one, the visibility and attack modifiers have been reduced.